 Program Coordinator, SJD Program

 Guarina Lopez-Davis is the Program Coordinator for the Program on Law and Government.
 Guarina serves as the main point of contact for students' administrative needs while in the Program.
 She previously worked for the Program on Environmental and Energy Law at the Washington College of Law.

-Hannah Purkey is the Program Assistant for the Program on Law & Government.
-Hannah fields phone inquiries, organizes projects and events, and helps with students’ administrative needs.
-She previously worked in the Office of Development and Alumni Relations at American University.
-She graduated Magna Cum Laude from the University of Pittsburgh in Communication & Rhetoric, with certificates in Global Studies and Arabic Language and Culture.
+Michael Joseph is the Program Assistant for the Program on Law & Government.
+Michael fields phone inquiries, organizes projects and events, and helps with students’ administrative needs.
+He previously worked in the Office of Career & Professional Development at the Washington College of Law.
+He graduated Cum Laude from the Florida State University in Criminology & Public Administration.